angarsky/diveintopython/learn/classes/import.md

 > Note that we assign the value of the area to an attribute `area` of the object.
 Here, we create an instance `c` of the `Circle` class with `radius` `2`.
 We then access its attributes using the `.` notation.
 We print the values of the `radius` and `area` attributes, which are `2` and `12.57` (approx.), respectively.

-## Importing a Single Class
+## Importing a Single Class Using the `From` Statement

-To import a single class from another file in Python, use the `from` keyword followed by the name of the file and the class you want to import `from my_module import MyClass`.
+Let's explore how to import a single class from another Python file using the `from` keyword.

+You can achieve this by specifying the file name and the class you want to import, like this: `from my_module import MyClass`.

 In this example, we import the `MyClass` class from a file called `my_module`.
 We can then create an instance of `MyClass` and use its methods as desired.

 For example: `from path.to.my_module import MyClass`.
 We import the `MyClass` class from a file located at a specific path (`path/to/my_module`).
 This is useful when the file you wish to import from is located in a subdirectory of your project.

+In Python, importing a class from another file is a straightforward process that allows us to harness the advantages offered by imported files.

 ## Importing Multiple Classes

-In Python, we can import multiple classes from a module by separating the class names with commas.
+In Python, it's possible to import multiple classes from a module by listing the class names and separating them with commas.

-Here we import `class1`, `class2`, and `class3` from `module_name`: `from module_name import class1, class2, class3`
+For example, you can import `class1`, `class2`, and `class3` from the module named `module_name` as follows: `from module_name import class1, class2, class3`.

-With the help of `from module_name import *`, we import all the classes from `module_name`.
-However, this approach is not recommended as it can create naming conflicts if multiple classes with the same name exist in different modules.
+Alternatively, you can use the `from module_name import *` syntax to import all classes from module_name.
+However, it's worth noting that this approach is discouraged because it can lead to naming conflicts, especially when multiple classes with the same name exist in different modules.

-## Importing All Classes from a Module
+## Importing All Classes from a Module Using the `From` Command

 To import all classes from a module in Python, you can use the `*` notation.
 This allows you to avoid having to specify each individual class name when importing from another file in a different directory.